hkbuttar/matchstate/market/README.md

 without beating it.

-**Why GBM does noticeably worse here, specifically:** this isn't really a fair test of GBM's value proposition.
-Step 6 deliberately excluded team identity from its features, so at minute 0 every match's score/xG/cards/ subs are all ~zero -- GBM has essentially no way to differentiate matches before kickoff.
-Its whole value (Steps 6-7) is in-game state-awareness;
-including it in a pre-match comparison mostly measures the absence of a feature it was never designed to have.
+**Why GBM does noticeably worse here, specifically:** this isn't really a fair test of GBM's value proposition. `models/` deliberately excluded team identity from its features, so at minute 0 every match's score/xG/ cards/subs are all ~zero -- GBM has essentially no way to differentiate matches before kickoff.
+Its whole value (see `models/README.md`) is in-game state-awareness; including it in a pre-match comparison mostly measures the absence of a feature it was never designed to have.

-## Part 2: In-game -- the isolated question this step is really about
+## Part 2: In-game -- the isolated question that matters most here

-Per the plan: does our models' real-time (score/time-conditioned) update add genuine value beyond just taking the market's pre-match view and adjusting it naively for the current score?
+Does the models' real-time (score/time-conditioned) update add genuine value beyond just taking the market's pre-match view and adjusting it naively for the current score?
 Built a "market + naive adjustment" baseline that inverts the market's pre-match probabilities to an implied (lambda, mu) goal-rate pair, then applies the *exact same*